binbashar/le-genai-ml/genai-agentcore-demos/AWS_SETUP.md

 cd genai-agentcore-demos
 ./quickstart.sh  # Validate everything is ready

+# Export AWS profile for kernel recognition
+export AWS_PROFILE=your-profile-name  # Replace with your profile

 # Open editor at project root (where .venv lives)
 cursor .  # Or: code .
 ```